 If you notice these signs, don’t be quick to claim that your phone has been cloned.
 There are other ways you can use to confirm if your phone is cloned.
 If you are an iPhone user, check for your phone’s location using Find My iPhone.
 If you are using an Android phone, be sure to do the same using Google Find My Phone.

-Although these tools may not be accurate, they can give you a hint if a hacker has cloned your phone in another place or country.
+Although these tools may not be accurate, they can hint if a hacker has cloned your phone in another place or country.
 However, it is worth noting that this will work if the phone’s location setting is turned on.